P2687532/face-attendance-web-app-react-python/README.md

     sudo service nginx restart

-Update EC2 security-group settings by cilck on the securiry button then add inbound rule to your instance to allow HTTP traffic to port 80.
+Update EC2 security-group settings by click on the security button then add inbound rule to your instance to allow HTTP traffic to port 80.

 ## Launch API endpoints of backend